Perennial Plant Conference Schedule

 -

-In-person participants: Explore the Arboretum and talk to horticulture staff stationed in designated gardens.
+In-person participants can: Enjoy lunch al fresco in the picturesque Scott Outdoor Amphitheater.
 Browse and purchase books sold by the Hardy Plant Society/Mid-Atlantic Group.
-Purchase raffle tickets to win items donated by sponsoring organizations.
+Final opportunity to purchase raffle tickets to win items donated by sponsoring organizations.
 Visit the Perennials Showcase, featuring cut specimen plants of interest from sponsoring organizations.

 -